mcnanna/dwarf-mask/README.md

 Masking for dwarf searches in PS1 and DES

 ## Making the mask
 The code for this is healpix_mask.py.
-The mask has NSIDE = 4096
+The mask has \n NSIDE = 4096
 COOORD = CEL
 ORDERING = NESTED